cakephp/docs/en/views.rst

 reply to a remote application via JSON, or output a CSV file for a user.

-CakePHP template files have a default extension of **.ctp** (CakePHP Template) and utilize `alternative PHP syntax
+CakePHP template files have a default extension of **.ctp** (CakePHP Template) and utilize the `alternative PHP syntax
 <http://php.net/manual/en/control-structures.alternative-syntax.php>`_
 for control structures and output.
 These files contain the logic necessary to prepare the data received from the